Doxycycline For Dogs: Uses, Dosage and Side Effects

 Doxycycline Drug Interactions

-Doxycycline is an antibiotic that has interaction with almost everything else that might be given as a medication.
-Always remember to ask your veterinarian if any of the supplements your dog is taking might interact with doxycycline.
+Giving a dog Doxycyline implies this medication has interaction with almost everything else that might be given as a medication.
+Always remember to ask your veterinarian if any of your dog’s supplements is taking might interact with Doxycycline.

-In general, any oral antacids or oral iron will interact with the absorption of doxycycline.
-Because of that, make sure that you give this antibiotic and the supplements 2-3 hours apart.
+In general, any oral antacids or oral iron will interact with the absorption of Doxycycline.
+Because of that, make sure that you give this antibiotic and other dog supplements two to three hours apart.

 Dosing of doxycycline for dogs is different depending on the infection.